lopperman/mac_configurator/README.md

 - **choice**: Multiple choice selection from predefined options
 - **string**: Free text input (useful for paths, names, etc.)

+## Development

+### Claude Code Integration

+This project includes `.clinerules` - a project-specific instructions file for Claude Code that ensures:
+- README is updated after user-facing changes
+- Schema-first development is followed when adding settings
+- Proper testing and validation before completing tasks
+- Consistent code style and variable naming

+If you're using Claude Code, these rules will be automatically applied.

 ## Notes

 - Settings marked with 🔒 require admin privileges to apply
 - Dock and Finder settings automatically restart their respective applications
 - Screenshot location changes take effect immediately
 - WiFi changes may require admin authentication
+- Settings only apply if you've explicitly configured them
+- You can delete/unset settings to return to system defaults